 Bring no less than two (one for your camper and one for the Health Center).

-Hospital: Our nurses follow standing orders from Drs.
-Craig and Jennifer Smith who are associated with the Bridgton Hospital.
+Hospital: Our nurses follow standing orders from the Bridgton Hospital Group under the Central Maine Medical Family of Hospitals and Physicians.
 The hospital is located 6 miles from camp.
-We use the Bridgton Hospital for Urgent Care and Emergency Room if needed and Central Maine Medical Center in Lewiston for crisis care.
+There are three walk-in ready care clinics located within 30 minutes of Camp.
+We use the Bridgton Hospital for Emergency Room if needed and Central Maine Medical Center in Lewiston for crisis care.
 In the event the parent cannot be reached, it is understood by the electronic signing of the health form in your Campintouch account, that the directors and the camp nurses have the authority to act upon the recommendation of an attending physician in case of medical treatment or surgical necessity.

 We expect children to be homesick and look at it as a healthy and normal event.
 Most campers adapt to camp quickly as they become busy with camp activity and make new friends.
 Wyonegonic trains staff to look for signs of homesickness and gives them tools to deal with ordinary cases.
 The more difficult cases may pull in the camp directors and nurses.

 There are experiences and conversations that should occur at home in preparation for camp.

 We invite you to “listen” to the experts and read the resources listed below.

 Prevention and Care Your Child’s Health at Camp